tsugiproject/tsugi-org/md/ADVANTAGE_SAKAI.md

 * Direct tool url like https://dev1.tsugicloud.org/mod/cats

+* Check all the services and send PII to the tool

 * Allow the tool to be launched as a link (only check this)

 When intalling Tsugi as an App Store under Learning Apps, check

 * App Store endpoint like https://dev1.tsugicloud.org/tsugi/lti/store/

+* Check all the services and send PII to the tool

 * Allow external tool to configure itself